How to Start Your Psychology Private Practice: A Checklist

 How To Start Your Mental Health Practice: A Checklist

-Once you have the very basics figured out (e.g., education, license, any other necessary qualifications), you’re ready to begin planning out your practice.
+Once you have the very basics figured out (e.g., education, license, and any other necessary qualifications), you’re ready to begin planning out your practice.

 Here’s a handy checklist to help you get started: